Updated 1/16/2026. Originally published 12/10/2024

 To build prototypes quickly and react to feedback efficiently, UI libraries and the design systems that support them accelerate progress.

-In a recent project with GeneDX, designers and developers collaborated to build a library of UI components that could be consumed by initial prototypes and eventually by a higher fidelity app in production.
-If this library is uncoupled from the app, then the infrastructure for the prototype can be as simplistic as possible and completely sacrificial.
-The dev team gets to work on prototypes without worrying about final infrastructure and scalability in the preliminary phases of the project.
-Deploying this UI library also allows for visibility from the business — early concepts can even be user-tested in this way!
+In a project with GeneDX, designers and developers collaborated to build a library of UI components that could be consumed by initial prototypes and eventually by a higher fidelity app in production.
+We knew if the library was uncoupled from the app, then the infrastructure for the prototype could be as simplistic as possible and completely sacrificial.
+The dev team got to work on prototypes without worrying about final infrastructure and scalability in the preliminary phases of the project.
+Deploying this type of UI library also allows for visibility from the business — early concepts can even be user-tested in this way!